Reno, Nevada & the Grand Sierra Resort: A Perfect Thanksgiving Getaway!

 We received 3 large samples of wine at a place called Uncorked.
 It was an enjoyable experience.
 A bit too much for me, but still a unique experience.
 Next, we made the 30 minute trip to South Lake Tahoe to walk around Heavenly Village.
 The winter village features restaurants, shops, a gondola ride, and an ice rink.

-We just walked around the shops a bit then headed over to the Hard Rock Café inside of Harvey’s Casino, which is just down the street.
+We just walked around the shops a bit then headed over to the Hard Rock Café inside of Harvey’s Casino, just down the street.
 There are 4 casinos in the area.
 Great food, great music and a fun atmosphere at the Hard Rock.
 Love the food (especially the spring rolls and twisted macaroni and cheese).
+Update: Hard Rock is unfortunately closed.

 The next morning we had our other free breakfast buffet before packing up to leave.
 This definitely was a good fill up for the way home.
 I think I have had my fill of buffets for a while!
 The trip was fabulous except for the mistake of seeing “Peter Pan” and some bad luck with a few activities being closed.
 I recommend signing up for the Grand Sierra email list and Player’s club as they will send you great hotel and dining deals.